davidjamesbryant/MADroot/README.md

 ### madRoot (inline) R.

 in R, make MADroot your working directory.
 Install the packages 'Rcpp' and 'inline'.
 When you execute 'madRoot'R' it will create a new function in R called 'madRoot'.
 You can run 'madRoot' using
-    madRoot(~treeString~)
+    madRoot(_treeString_)
-where ~treeString~ is a string containing one or more trees in NEWICK notation, separated by semicolons.
+where _treeString_ is a string (character vector) containing one or more trees in NEWICK notation, separated by semicolons.